zuxin666/Reasoning360/model_filtering/README.md

 ### Advanced Checkpoint Options

-The pipeline provides two flags to control checkpoint behavior:
+The pipeline provides flags to control checkpoint behavior:

+- **Inference stage**:
   - `--force_regenerate`: Ignores all existing checkpoint files and starts processing from the beginning, overwriting previous results

+- **Reward stage**:
-- `--recalculate_rewards`: Keeps previously generated model responses but recalculates all reward scores (useful when implementing new evaluation metrics without re-running the expensive model inference)
+  - `--recalculate_rewards`: Recalculates all reward scores using the previously generated model responses (useful when implementing new evaluation metrics without re-running the expensive model inference)

 ## Utility Functions